1. Home

 Touring Workshops and Performances

-Help transform your organization through an About Face collaboration
+Help transform your school, organization, and relationships through collaboration with About Face Theatre.

 Since 1995, About Face has reached thousands of people each year by taking the power of theatre on the road to support personal and organizational growth.
 We provide touring workshops and performances that combine fun, interactive, and accessible theatre-based activities to increase a sense of belonging, invite brave dialogue, and move individuals and groups toward action.

 Are you ready to bring a unique and transformative experience to your group?
-We are now booking for Summer and Fall of 2023.
+We Could Be is now booking appearances for 2025.

 Contact us for more information and to book your workshop or performance!

-Email or call Dionne Addai (they/she), Education Manager
+Email or call Dionne Addai (they/she), Director of Education and Artistic Programming

 dionne@aboutfacetheatre.com